UBC-Solar/sunlink/README.md

 Once the link starts running, you should be able to access some of the provisioned (i.e., preconfigured) Grafana dashboards in which you should see the graphs being updated.

+## Parser API

+Refer to [API.md](/API.md) for the full documentation of the endpoints that the parser exposes.

 ## Screenshots